-- (1) Rules, policies and other similar instruments adopted by a recognized exchange or a recognized quotation and trade reporting system - (a) must not be contrary to the public interest; and - (b) must be designed to - (i) ensure compliance with securities legislation, - (ii) prevent fraudulent and manipulative acts and practices, - (iii) promote just and equitable principles of trade, and - (iv) foster co-operation and co-ordination with persons or companies engaged in regulating, clearing, settling, processing information with respect to, and facilitating, transactions in securities.
+- (1) Rules, policies and other similar instruments adopted by a recognized exchange or a recognized quotation and trade reporting system - (a) must not be contrary to the public interest; and - (b) must be designed to - (i) ensure compliance with securities legislation, - (ii) prevent fraudulent and manipulative acts and practices, - (iii) promote just and equitable principles of trade, and - (iv) foster co-operation and co-ordination with persons or companies engaged in regulating, clearing, settling, processing information with respect to, and facilitating, transactions in securities. - (2) [repealed]

-- 5.4 Compliance Rules - A recognized exchange or a recognized quotation and trade reporting system must have rules or other similar instruments that - (a) require compliance with securities legislation; and - (b) provide appropriate sanctions for violations of the rules or other similar instruments of the exchange or quotation and trade reporting system. - 5.5 Filing of Rules - A recognized exchange or a recognized quotation and trade reporting system must file all rules, policies and other similar instruments, and all amendments thereto.
+- (a) require compliance with securities legislation; and - (b) provide appropriate sanctions for violations of the rules or other similar instruments of the exchange or quotation and trade reporting system. - 5.5 Filing of Rules A recognized exchange or a recognized quotation and trade reporting system must file all rules, policies and other similar instruments, and all amendments thereto.

-- 5.7 Fair and Orderly Markets A marketplace must take all reasonable steps to ensure that its operations do not interfere with fair and orderly markets. - 5.8 Discriminatory Terms - A marketplace must not impose terms that have the effect of discriminating between orders that are routed to the marketplace and orders that are entered on that marketplace for execution.
+- 5.7 Fair and Orderly Markets A marketplace must take all reasonable steps to ensure that its operations do not interfere with fair and orderly markets. - 5.8 Discriminatory Terms A marketplace must not impose terms that have the effect of discriminating between orders that are routed to the marketplace and orders that are entered on that marketplace for execution.